HOW TO BUILD A CAMPFIRE: THE RIGHT WAY

 If you’re a badass and up for the challenge, use some flint and steel.
 Starting a fire with these things is an artform, but no other method is as satisfying.
-Consider it the graduate course of how to build a campfire.
+Consider it the graduate course of how to start campfire.

-You’ll want a handsaw for breaking up firewood, or a small hatchet.
+You’ll want a camping saw for breaking up firewood, or a small hatchet.
 I swear by the Gerber LMF II survival knife.
 It’s been at my side for every camping trip for over a decade and is excellent for chopping wood.